KGPML/Deep-Vessel/README.md

 <hr>
 ### Acknowledgement

-This repository is a TensorFlow re-implementation by [Ankush Chatterjee](https://github.com/Ankush96) [during his internship with Anirban and Pabitra Mitra in the summer of 2016] of the work done by [Debapriya Maji](https://www.linkedin.com/in/debapriya-maji-a66594102), [Anirban Santara](http://santara.github.io/), [Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) and [Debdoot Sheet](http://www.facweb.iitkgp.ernet.in/~debdoot/).
+This repository is a TensorFlow re-implementation by [Ankush Chatterjee](https://github.com/Ankush96) [during his internship with [Anirban Santara](http://santara.github.io/) and [Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) in the summer of 2016] of the work done by [Debapriya Maji](https://www.linkedin.com/in/debapriya-maji-a66594102), [Anirban Santara](http://santara.github.io/), [Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) and [Debdoot Sheet](http://www.facweb.iitkgp.ernet.in/~debdoot/).
 Check out the original paper (http://arxiv.org/abs/1603.04833) for more details.